I Like America and America Likes Me

-I Like America and America Likes Me, also known as Coyote, was a 1974 performance by conceptual artist Joseph Beuys.
+I Like America and America Likes Me, also known as Coyote, was a performance by German conceptual artist Joseph Beuys, that took place in 1974.

 Description

 In 1974, the German conceptual artist landed in a New York City airport whereupon assistants wrapped him in felt and brought him to the René Block Gallery in SoHo in an ambulance.
 There Beuys spent three consecutive days, for eight hours a day, living with a live coyote.

+A bed of straw was placed in a corner of the bare René Block Gallery.
+A flashlight was always kept on and a water dish kept full for the coyote.
+Beuys, who arrived wrapped in felt blankets, was supplied with extra felt blankets and the Wall Street Journal (delivered daily).
 Beuys attempted to connect with the animal by repeating symbolic gestures such as throwing leather gloves, gesticulating with a cane, and cloaking himself like a shepherd with the cane sticking out.
-The coyote was docile and occasionally hostile, tugging at the artist's felt.
-Beuys occasionally played a triangle and a tape recording of turbines.

-At the end of the performance, Beuys, still wrapped in felt, returned home in the same manner whence he came.
+The coyote was generally docile but occasionally hostile, tugging at the artist's felt cloak.
+Beuys occasionally played a triangle and a tape recording of turbines then was played by an unseen gallery attendant.
+Beuys copied the coyote, roaming when it roamed, resting when it rested.
+At the end of the performance, Beuys, still wrapped in felt, returned home to Germany in the same manner whence he came.

-Caroline Tisdall, Beuys's collaborator and travel companion, documented the performance in black and white photographs.
+Caroline Tisdall, Beuys's collaborator and travel companion, documented the performance in black and white photographs and on video.